 Gift Giving: People born in March have the aquamarine as their birthstone and the daffodil as their birth flower.
 Both make wonderful personal gifts for March babies.

 A Little History: Aquamarines belong to the beryl gemstone family which includes emeralds.
 They can go from the palest blue to deep blue and blue-green.
 The name aquamarine was derived by the Romans, “aqua” (water) and “mare” (sea), because the stone looked like sea water.
 Known from antiquity as “The sailor’s stone”, they were considered sacred to Neptune, god of the sea.
 Legend says they are a treasure of mermaids and wearing or possessing the stone assures safe voyages as well as protection against perils and monsters of the sea.
 Aquamarines were thought to be the source of power for soothsayers, who called it the “magic mirror”, and they used these gemstones for telling fortunes and answering questions about the future.

 Physical Properties: Aquamarine was believed to possess medicinal and healing powers, curing ailments of the stomach, liver, jaws and throat.
 During the Middle Ages, it was believed to be an effective antidote against poison.

 Mystical Properties: Aquamarine enhances creative self-expression and gives strength, wisdom and clarity of mind.
-Attuned to the ocean, it provides soothing calm, alleviating phobias and fears.
+Attuned to the ocean, it provides a soothing calm, alleviating phobias and fears.
 This stone helps the judgmental become more tolerant of others, inspiring peace and tranquility.
 Aquamarine rekindles love in married couples and signifies making new friends.